By Jodi Mailander Farrell

 WEST COAST ATTRACTIONS

-Sunscreen Film Festival, held in late April through early May, attracts over 20,000 to watch indie films in St. Petersburg, with a sister festival held in Los Angeles in the fall.
+Sunscreen Film Festival, held in late April, attracts over 20,000 to watch indie films in St. Petersburg, with a sister festival held in Los Angeles in the fall.
 MovieMaker magazine voted it one of the “25 Coolest Film Fests” in the country.
 Its roster of participating stars has included John Travolta, Kelly Preston and Billy Dee Williams.

 Gasparilla International Film Festival has been held at the end of March and early April since 2007 in Tampa’s historic Ybor City.